Hurricane Florence: Connection to climate change

 A number of studies assessing the effect of global climate change on the impact of Hurricane Florence were performed.
 Projections prior to landfall made the case that the hurricane could be up to 50% larger and 50 miles wider given the effects of anthropogenic warming.
 Analyses after the hurricane indicate that warming led to an increase in total rainfall of around 5% and an increase in diameter of around 1.5 miles.
 When the Associated Press reached out to seventeen meteorologists and climate scientists following the hurricane, the majority agreed that human-caused warming worsened the effects of the storm.
 However, a few remain hesitant to make such statements regarding individual hurricanes.

 Retirement

-Due to the damage and loss of life in the Carolinas, the name Florence was retired from the Atlantic rotating naming lists by the World Meteorological Organization on March 20, 2019 at the 41st session of the RA IV hurricane committee, and will never again be used for an Atlantic hurricane.
-It will be replaced with Francine for the 2024 season.
+Due to the damage and loss of life in the Carolinas from the storm, the name Florence was retired from the Atlantic rotating naming lists by the World Meteorological Organization in March 2019, and will never again be used for an Atlantic basin tropical cyclone.
+It was replaced with Francine for the 2024 season.